Zekkenwang/PHbinder-PSGM/README.md

 #### Generating HLA-I Pseudo-Sequences with the PSGM Model

-Use the trained PSGM model to generate HLA-I pseudo-sequences from a given list of peptides and map them to a corresponding list of HLA Alleles.
+Use the pre-trained PSGM model to generate HLA-I pseudo-sequences from a given list of peptides and map them to a corresponding list of HLA Alleles.
+You must first [download the model weights](#downloading-pre-trained-models) and place them in the specified `models/psgm/` directory.

 Run the following script for generation: